-Make sure that all warning and information lables are in place, clean and legible.
+Make sure that all warning and information lables are in place, and that they are clean and legible.
 Damaged labels should be replaced immediately.

 KEY TO SYMBOLS

 WARNING!
 This symbol means that you should pay particular attention and is always followed by information about the relevant risk.